Pickleball Gear

 Honolulu’s power-forward foam-core paddle

-It seems like every brand is jumping on the foam paddle bandwagon, which means the tech must check out.
-I’ve been testing foam paddles from CRBN, Selkirk, Bread & Butter, and more lately.
-Now, it’s Honolulu’s turn.
+It seems like every brand is jumping on the foam paddle bandwagon.
+I've been testing foam paddles from CRBN, Selkirk, Bread & Butter, and more lately.
+Now, it's Honolulu's turn.

 Using foam instead of polypropylene for the paddle core should make these paddles last longer, which explains the price increase.
 The J2NF also keeps the large sweet spot of the J2K but brings a lot more pop thanks to the fiberglass layer on the face.

-This combination of forgiveness, power, and durability make it worth its $195 price tag.
+This combination of forgiveness, power, and durability make it totally worth its $195 price tag (take it down to $175.50 with our 10% discount).

 Read our guide to foam pickleball paddles